 Persian Cuisine is one of the oldest and greatest cuisines in the world, complete with a rich history and culture.
 When one thinks of Persian food though, it’s usually the Morasa Polow or Chelow that come to mind, but, in honour of Nowruz, the Persian New Year, I am going to share with you the first of two Persian cookies today.

 Let’s learn how to make Naan-e Gerdooi or Persian Walnut Cookies, super easy and gluten free!

 A big part of the Nowruz celebrations is the setting of the Haft-Seen table, a table bedecked with symbolic items representing spring, new beginnings, hope and a lot more.
-You can read more about the Haft-Seen Table on the Persian Rice Cookies (Naan-e Berenji) post.
+You can read more about the Haft-Seen Table as well as Nowruz celebrations on the Nowruz Page.

 So, today’s recipe.
 Persian sweet biscuit/cookie type treats can be loosely classified into dry cookies (shirini khoshk) and moist cookies (shirini tar).
 Today’s cookies, naan-e gerdooi, belong firmly in the first camp, they’re made with ground walnuts and when baked, are dry on the outside and just bordering on the chewy inside.

 This very quick and easy recipe was given to me by a friend of mine called Farah.
 In proportions used, I’ve followed her recipe to the letter; my contribution to it is the alternate flavourings used, which I’m happy to say is a hit at every Persian gathering we take them to.

 Instead of the traditional vanilla, I sometimes also use a combination of crushed rose petals and cardamom seeds.
 The first time you make this, go with the vanila or divide the mix into two and flavour separately; I wouldn’t recommend going with all three flavourings, as that’s a bit of an overkill.